Helping You Understand Common Bankruptcy Terms

 Objection to discharge

-Disagreement by the creditor or trustee that the debtor should be released from his or her liability to debts.
+A trustee’s or creditor’s objection to the debtor being released from his or her debts.

-This is the document that starts the bankruptcy case after it has been filed with the court.
-What takes place before this is filed is called “pre-petition” and events that happen after you have filed the petition are called “post-petition.”
+The document that when filed with the bankruptcy court, starts the bankruptcy case.
+Events that happen before the petition is filed are called “pre-petition” and events that happen after the petition is filed are called “post-petition.”